-John Shelby Spong (retired American Bishop of the Episcopal Church) recently wrote an article for the Huffington Post, promoting his new book, The Fourth Gospel: Tales of a Jewish Mystic.
+John Shelby Spong (retired American Bishop of the Episcopal Church) once wrote an article for the Huffington Post, promoting his book, The Fourth Gospel: Tales of a Jewish Mystic.
 Spong made several dramatic claims about the Gospel of John:

 1) There is no way that the Fourth Gospel was written by John Zebedee or by any of the disciples of Jesus.